About us

 Kirchberg food court & more

-Like its neighbouring countries, Luxembourg has its own particularities and nothing beats local players in understanding the expectations of residents and workers.
-Most of the shops in the Infinity Shopping Center are local :
+Like its neighbouring countries, Luxembourg has its own particularities, and there's nothing like local players to understand the expectations of residents and workers.
+Most of the retailers at Infinity Shopping Center are local:

-which reflects the desire of refocus on the essentials and continue to promote the know-how of the Grand Duchy.
+which reflects the desire to refocus on the essentials and continue to promote the Grand Duchy's expertise.

-The numerous catering outlets offer a culinary diversity of international standard.
-Here you will find Italian, Vietnamese, Japanese, Persian, American and of course Luxembourgish cuisine.
+The many food outlets offer international culinary diversity.
+Here you'll find Italian, Vietnamese, Japanese, Persian, American and, of course, Luxembourgish cuisine.

-Shopkeepers make real connections with their visitors, and that will do you good.
-Whether you come for a quick luncha moment of relaxation or a afterwork with your colleagues, you will feel at home on the Kirchberg village square.
+Shopkeepers forge real links with their visitors, and that's good for you.
+Whether you come for a quick lunch, a relaxing moment or an afterwork with your colleagues, you'll feel right at home on the Kirchberg village square.

-In a world where everything goes fast, too fast, Infinity Shopping offers a place in Kirchberg that invites us to enjoy the moment.
+In a world where everything moves fast, too fast, Infinity Shopping offers a place in Kirchberg that invites us to enjoy the present moment.

 The Infinity Bees

-At our level we try to have a more environmental approach.
-Since April hives have been established on the green roof of Infinity Shopping.
+In our own way, we're trying to take a more environmental approach.
+Since April, beehives have been established on the green roof of Infinity Shopping.

-Bees are essential to the functioning of the Earth as they provide 80% of pollination which is essential for the reproduction of flowering plants.
-Namely, 35% of our food resources depend on insect pollination, including bees, and this even in urban areas.
+Bees are essential to the functioning of the Earth because they are responsible for 80% of pollination, which is vital for the reproduction of flowering plants.
+In fact, 35% of our food resources depend on pollination by insects, including bees, even in urban environments.

 We explain everything in a blog post.